oatybiscuit/Node-RED-HA-Octopus-Agile-JSONata/README.md

 - the bid-offer spread value, as the difference between the lowest import period average price 'tomorrow' and the highest export period average price 'tomorrow'
 - the year-month-date reference for 'today' and for 'tomorrow'

 This sensor is updated only when the API calls update the tariff array, which should be once per day.
-Note that, since the sequence array can continue to hold future periods for 'today' as well as 'tomorrow' after update, the state value count applies *only* to the most recent day.
+Note that, since the sequence array can continue to hold future periods for 'today' as well as 'tomorrow' after update, the state value count applies *only* to the most recent day-set.

 </details>